 So we’re now in the third month of this year and I feel it’s time to start making a dent in my required Christmas cards.
 I am starting out with good intentions this year and starting early!
+I’m sharing this Here Comes Santa Jaws Christmas Card on the Seven Hills Crafts blog today.

 As soon as I saw the Avery Elle Santa Jaws set I knew I had to get it!
 I have relatives who are shark crazy (I even sewed up some shark themed PJs as pressies last year) so this is perfect for some punny Christmas cards!